 Abel Law Firm Will Take Your Case On Contingency

 Losing someone close to you causes extreme emotional pain and suffering.
-As you’re grieving and attempting to settle their estate, you could also encounter economic struggles.
-Paying for their medical costs and funeral expenses can become a significant burden you might not be able to afford.
+While grieving and attempting to settle their estate, you could also encounter economic struggles.
+Paying for their medical and funeral expenses can become a significant burden you might not be able to afford.

 At Abel Law Firm, we know you’re already facing various challenges.
 We don’t want to be the cause of additional stress in your life.
 That’s why we don’t charge upfront fees or costs to provide our clients with legal representation.
-We work on a contingency fee basis, which means you won’t have to pay us for our services unless we secure financial compensation for you.
+We work on a contingency fee basis, meaning you won’t have to pay us for our services unless we secure financial compensation.
 If we lose your case, you won’t owe us anything.

 Frequently Asked Questions

 Oklahoma law defines wrongful death as the death of an individual caused by a wrongful act or omission of another.
 Unfortunately, negligent conduct can take a wide variety of forms that lead to your loved one’s wrongful death, including medical negligence, automobile accidents, and construction accidents.
-At Abel Law Firm, we are ready to help you determine exactly what happened, who is at fault, and what action you can take to get a measure of justice for the person you lost.
+Your lawyer will be ready to help you determine exactly what happened, who is at fault, and what action you can take to get a measure of justice for the person you lost.

 Wrongful death lawsuits must be filed within two years of the death of your loved one.
 Unfortunately, this law does not give much time for families to mourn properly.
 The last thing families want is to rush a lawsuit while still in the grieving process.
 Fortunately, at Abel Law Firm, we understand the tragedy you have been forced to endure, and we will fight for you to get you the compensation and justice you deserve while giving you the time you need to grieve.